electricbookworks/electric-book/_docs/setup/setting-up-a-book.md

 But now your PDF is full of page breaks!
 This creates big lumps of white space between sections and bloats your book's page extent.

-So, to avoid a page break *in PDF output* before a markdown file, you must add the `continued` tag to its YAML frontmatter, like this:
+So, to avoid a page break *in PDF output* before a markdown file, you must add the `continued` tag to its top-of-page YAML, like this:

 ```
 ---